-A randomised clinical trial may include controls in which some of the subjects receive a product which has no active ingredients, referred to as a placebo, e.g. a sugar pill or an injection of normal saline.
+A randomized clinical trial may include controls in which some of the subjects receive a product which has no active ingredients, referred to as a placebo, e.g. a sugar pill or an injection of normal saline.
 None of the people in the clinical trial nor the clinical team administering the intervention know who was given the placebo, or the test product, or the best performing existing product.
 A placebo controlled trial enables researchers to evaluate whether the simple act of being given a pill or an injection has a beneficial effect.

 A serious, potentially life-threatening infectious disease that is usually transmitted to humans by the bites of rodent fleas.
 It was one of the scourges of early human history.

 - Pneumococcal conjugate vaccine

 Three subunit polysaccarhide-conjugate vaccines exist against pneumococcus.
 PCV-7 vaccine protects against seven serotypes and PCV-10 protects against ten serotypes of Streptococcus pneumoniae, and PCV-13 protects agains 13 serotypes serotypes of Streptococcus pneumoniae most commonly isolated from young children.